How to choose the best food for diabetic dogs

 Diabetes in dogs: Cereals

 Most grains are generally dispensable in a dog's diet.
-However, if diabetic dog food includes them, make sure—at the very least—that they are rice or oat grains .
-Other grains are quickly absorbed into the bloodstream and can suddenly raise blood glucose levels.
-These contain a high amount of fiber, which is why they will be balanced with the amount of carbohydrates your pet can ingest.
+However, if diabetic dog food includes them, make sure—at least—that they are rice or oats —Other grains are quickly absorbed into the bloodstream and can suddenly raise blood glucose levels.
+These contain a high amount of fiber, so they will be well-balanced with the amount of carbohydrates your pet can eat.

 Diabetes in dogs: Carbohydrates and fats